tangentsoft/pidp8i/doc/OS-images.md

 ## Logging In

-Aside from having the PiDP-8/I software installed and running, the primary difference between our OS images those provided by the Raspberry Pi Foundation is the default user name and password:
+Aside from having the PiDP-8/I software installed and running, the primary difference between our OS images and those provided by the Raspberry Pi Foundation is the default user name and password:

 *   **username:** `pidp8i`